Pelenia/Video-Storytelling-Guide/README.md

 #### [Creative Additions]
 #### [IRL: Extra Thoughts & Notes]
 #### [Conclusion]

+## Formats
+For now, this guide is only available here on GitHub and as a PDF (free to download on [our website](https://pele.io)).
+If you have ideas or are interested in contributing to offering new formats, please contact us.

 ## Feedback
 All constructive feedback is welcome should please be opened as issues in the tracker.